CIBC-Internal/python/Doc/library/logging.handlers.rst

 .. class:: QueueHandler(queue)

    Returns a new instance of the :class:`QueueHandler` class.
 The instance is initialized with the queue to send messages to.
-The queue can be any queue- like object; it's used as-is by the :meth:`enqueue` method, which needs to know how to send messages to it.
+The queue can be any queue-like object; it's used as-is by the :meth:`enqueue` method, which needs to know how to send messages to it.